What is Dandruff?

-Mild to moderate dandruff is easily treated with over-the-counter shampoos, toners and scalp creams.
-However, a severe build-up of flakes may need to be treated with stronger prescription products, as it can cause severe discomfort and may eventually lead to some hair loss.
+Mild to moderate dandruff is usually easy to treat with off-the-shelf shampoos, toners and scalp creams.
+However, a severe build-up of flakes may need to be treated with stronger prescription products, because it can cause severe discomfort and may eventually lead to some hair loss.

-Please note: common dandruff is a non-inflammatory scalp condition, it should not cause redness, unless you are scratching your scalp repeatedly.
+Please note: common dandruff is a non-inflammatory scalp condition.
+It should not cause redness, unless you are scratching your scalp repeatedly.
 If your scalp is red, you may have a different scalp condition and should see a Trichologist.

 - A diet rich in fatty, salty or sugary foods (particularly cheese, white wine and champagne)

 - Hormonal changes and fluctuations

 - Pre-Menstrual Syndrome

 Your skin is shed and replaced constantly, but you usually do not notice it, because dead skin cells are washed away when you bathe, and rubbed off by your clothes.

 The dead skin on your scalp is usually removed when you shampoo.
 However, scalp skin shedding becomes noticeable when there is an excess of it.
 This is usually caused by an imbalance of bacteria on your scalp, or if you aren’t washing your hair frequently enough.

 Our skin is covered in millions of micro-organisms – bacteria and germs otherwise known as ‘skin flora’.
 Your skin secretions, such as sweat and sebum, usually form a protective layer that prevents bacteria from multiplying on your scalp.
 However, factors such as illness, stress, diet and hormonal fluctuations can disrupt this barrier.
 Bacteria may then multiply, which can lead to excessive shedding of your scalp skin, or dandruff flakes.

 Products to Treat Dandruff